Guide for education settings and filtering providers

 Schools should consider how their system integrates within their policies and should satisfy themselves the extent that their monitoring strategy meets the following principles

-- Age appropriate – includes the ability to implement variable monitoring appropriate to age.
+- Age appropriate – includes the ability to implement variable monitoring appropriate to age and vulnerability.
 This will in turn define which alerts are prioritised and responded to.
 Further situations may warrant additional capability, for examples boarding schools or community based access

 - BYOD (Bring Your Own Device) – if the system includes the capability to monitor personal mobile and app technologies (ie not owned by the school), ensure it is deployed in accordance with policy and how data is managed.
 Does it monitor beyond the school hours and location